Many organizations have their own existing logic models, and we’re here to help you translate them to the True Impact model!

 1. Draw parallels between the stages you include and what True Impact’s stages are

-• Program Development: This stage is where you’ll pull in any of your inputs or activities that you want to highlight
+- Program Development: This stage is where you’ll pull in any of your inputs or activities that you want to highlight

-• Reach: This stage can also be understood as your outputs, and specifically the participation aspect of your work such as the number of program participants or total people you serve
+- Reach: This stage can also be understood as your outputs, and specifically the participation aspect of your work such as the number of program participants or total people you serve

-• Learn and Act: These are Interim (short/medium term) outcomes, so if any learning or behavior changes are a step of your program process before reaching the final outcomes, you can include these in these stages, otherwise they are optional
+- Learn and Act: These are Interim (short/medium term) outcomes, so if any learning or behavior changes are a step of your program process before reaching the final outcomes, you can include these in these stages, otherwise they are optional

-• Succeed: This is the stage to represent the ultimate outcomes of your work
+- Succeed: This is the stage to represent the ultimate outcomes of your work

 2. If you’re reporting on an investment to multiple programs that each have unique logic models, create different reports for each

 We do not take the approach of one impact model per investment, rather, True Impact’s approach is one report per program.
-If your funder gave funds that went to various programs and each has its own logic model, the easiest way to translate that into our system is going to be creating a unique report for each program and splitting the investment accordingly.
+If your funder gave funds that went to various programs and each has its own model, the easiest way to translate that into our system is going to be creating a unique report for each program and splitting the investment accordingly.

 3. Identify only your most important indicators/metrics

-While your program might have various phases, the logic model should be a high level overview that portrays how each step contributes to the next.
+While your program might have various phases, your impact model should be a high level overview that portrays how each step contributes to the next.
 Thinking of the stages as an order of operation will help you accurately translate your logic model into the True Impact system, for example: If 1 new program is developed that then reaches 300 people, of those 300 a total of 275 might learn something, 250 then go on to change their behavior, and ultimately 150 actually achieve the intended outcome.
-Remember, each stage is interdependent on the others, and while we understand this logic model may not represent the full scope of how social impacts are achieved, you are drawing parallels between your work and how it contributes to the impact.
+Remember, each stage is interdependent on the others, and while we understand this model may not represent the full scope of how social impacts are achieved, you are drawing parallels between your work and how it contributes to the impact.

 5. Not all indicators carry the same weight